sandstone-mc/sandstone-documentation/docs/features/functions.md

 ---
 id: functions
 title: Functions
-sidebar_label: Functions
+description: How to write functions in Sandstone.
 ---
-## Create a Minecraft function
+## Creating a Minecraft function

 As you saw earlier, you can create a Minecraft function using `mcfunction`: